Quickly Record Hazards With Custom Drop-Down Menus

-When doing inspections using CityReporter on your mobile device, you need to note the details of any safety hazard or problem that you find.
+When doing inspections using the CityReporter mobile app, you need to note the details of any safety hazard or problem that you find.
 Generally, inspectors will quickly type a few details using the on-screen keyboard on their smartphone or tablet.

 There may be times when typing these comments out can seem labor-intensive.
 If the inspector isn’t used to texting, finds the on-screen keyboard too small for their fingers, or needs to enter the same information repeatedly, they may become frustrated with the process.

-By spending a little time up front customizing the app, you can create drop down menus with descriptions of common safety hazards.
-With one tap on the touch screen, the inspector can then select which of the menu options they would like to insert into the fault description field – saving plenty of time typing in the field.
+By spending a little time up front customizing the app, you can create drop-down lists with descriptions of common safety hazards.
+With a couple taps on the touch screen, the inspector can then select which of the preloaded list items they would like to insert into the fault description field – saving plenty of time typing in the field.
 Follow the instructions below to start setting up some of your own custom drop-down menus.

 Identify Some Common Hazards or Faults